dennischavez789/dmc2312.com/Production/README.md

-# Applies to the production resource subscription
+# Configuration to the production subscription